zhw2590582/ArtPlayer/docs/document/README.md

 });

 // Is the ratio of the time the video is blocked to the time the video has been played.
-// For example, when the ratio is equal to 0.3, it means that every ten seconds, it is blocked for three seconds. let notice = false;
+// For example, when the ratio is equal to 0.3, it means that every 10 seconds of sampling time, it is blocked for three seconds.

+let notice = false;
 art.on('networkMonitor', ratio => {
     if (ratio >= 0.5 && !notice) {